-During a power failure, the wastewater cannot be pumped to the sand filter, and therefore, will accumulate in the pump tank.
+During a power failure, the wastewater cannot be pumped to the sand filter, and therefore will accumulate in the pump tank.
 You should begin severe water conservation measures as soon as the power goes out.
 All new systems using pumps are now equipped with timers.
-The timer limits the frequency with which the pump starts and, thereby, limits how much effluent goes into the sand filter in a 24-hour period.
-It ensures that the sand filter only gets as much effluent as it was designed to handle.
-A timer-controlled system will take care of itself over time once the power comes back on, if it has not been overloaded with too much water (i.e. the water isn't backing up into the house).
+The timer limits the frequency with which the pump starts, and thereby manages how much effluent goes into the sand filter in a 24 hour period.
+This ensures that the sand filter gets only as much effluent as it was designed to handle.
+A timer-controlled system will take care of itself over time once the power comes back on, if it hasn't been overloaded with too much water (i.e. wastewater isn't backing up into the house).
 In order to let your pump system catch up, continue to conserve water for an additional day or more once power is restored.
-If the high water alarm sounds when the power comes back on, this will indicate that the effluent has backed up into the emergency storage area of the pump tank.
-The alarm can silenced manually and will shut itself off once the pump system has pumped the excess wastewater from the tank
+If the high water alarm sounds when the power comes back on, this indicates that wastewater has backed up into the reserve storage area of the pump tank.
+The alarm can be silenced manually and will shut itself off once the pump system has pumped the excess wastewater from the tank.